oliviermtl/test-react/README.md

 ## Submission

-Fork this repository and send us a pull request.
+Git clone, create you brancj and send us a pull request.
 We'll review it and get back to you in order to talk about your code!